softworkz/emby-wiki/Playback-Guidelines.md

 * If multiple, present a selection screen

 ### Step 2: Direct Stream

-Using the above information, determine the number of MediaSources that can be **direct played**.
+Given the following criteria:
+* User defined max bitrate (quality setting)

+Find the first MediaSource that can the client is capable of direct streaming.
+All MediaSource properties will need to be examined in order to make this determination based on client capabilities.

-* If none, proceed to step 2
+If one is found, play that source.
+If none, proceed to step 3.
-* If one, play that source
-* If multiple, present a selection screen

-## Seeking
-Client-side seeking will not be available when transcoding.
-In order to seek you'll have to stop the stream and start a new one using the StartTimeTicks parameter.
-When direct streaming, the file will be served statically and client-side seeking will be possible.